Tesla Goes Full Rental

 Hertz has long boasted a fleet of high-performance vehicles for those wanting more than the average Chevy Malibu can provide.
 Ferraris and Lamborghinis are also available under the company’s Dream Cars program, which has just inducted the Model S, as well — but only at two airports in California.
 At least, for now.

 The Teslas will still cost considerably more than your average rental car, coming in at around $500 per day.
 But even for a five-day vacation, the $2,500 that would be spent renting a Model S is still a fraction of the amount it would cost buy or even lease the car.
 Of course, the obvious downside is that you have to return the car.
-However, for those just looking for a taste of one of the most disruptive forces in the automotive industry, the program offers a very viable solution.
+However, for those just looking for a taste of one of the most disruptive forces in the automotive industry, the program offers

 But if you’re interested in renting one, make sure you get your name down early — Hertz has just five Teslas total at the two California airports (Los Angeles and San Francisco).